makeopensource/mOS/tests/README.md

 ## Running

-Running can be done in two ways.
-Indirectly through `make test`,
+Running can be done through `make test`.
-or directly through running `test.py` (don't forget to build).

 ## Creating Tests